 - Click Finish to start adding rules to the configuring package.

 The provisioning page will look somewhat like the image below.
-From the set of available options in the left pane, when you select one, you will see the rules in right pane.
-Select the ones what you wish to include in the provisioning package.
+When you select one of the options in the left pane, you will see the rules in the right pane.
+Select the ones you wish to include in the provisioning package.

-Note that the components available will be based on the edition of Windows you select.
-It is not necessary that you will see exactly the same window options in your Windows ICD as shown in the image.
-It will differ for different editions so you need not worry if you can’t find an option.
+Note that the components available will be based on the Windows edition you select.
+You don’t need to see exactly the same window options in your Windows ICD as shown in the image.
+It will differ for different editions, so you need not worry if you can’t find an option.

 - Once you are done with configuring the package and adding customizations to it, click on the Export button.